 Next time you are out for sushi or in your grocer’s freezer aisle, get some edamame!

-Edamame, or soybeans, contain protein, fiber, and healthy fats.
+Edamame, or soybeans, contains protein, fiber, and healthy fats.

-Every ½ cup of steamed edamame beans have about 5 grams of fiber or 18% of your daily intake (17).
+Every ½ cup of steamed edamame beans has about 5 grams of fiber or 18% of your daily intake (17).

 Edamame and tofu may also help lower your heart disease risk due to powerful compounds called isoflavones (18).